dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 <img src="project_05_files/plots/Distribution of the Number of Issues Created per Month-1.png" width="86%" />

 > **Note:** In the plot above, the black dashed lines represent the 1st
-> and 3rd cumulated quartile, the black and red solid lines represent,
+> and 3rd accumulated quartile, the black and red solid lines represent,
-> respectivaly, cumulated median and mean, the red shading represents
-> the 95% of cumulated mean confidence interval and solid grey vertical
+> respectivaly, accumulated median and mean and dotted grey vertical
 > lines represent the 1st day of year.

 Analysing the area plot above, we note that the year 2013 had the lowest demand.
-The cumulated mean variates around 15 issues per month.
+The accumulated mean variates around 15 issues per month.
 At the end of 2013 and begin of 2014 there was a drop in activities because of the low administrative and academic activities at the university at the end of year.

 From April of 2014 until February of 2015 there was significant growth in activities.
-The cumulated mean increases from 15 to 50 issues per month and it overcame the cumulated median.
-The distance between cumulated 3rd quartile and cumulated median became greater than distance between cumulated 1st quartile and cumulated median.
-The 95% of cumulated mean confidence interval also increases indicating an increase in the variability in the data history.
+The accumulated mean increases from 15 to 50 issues per month and it overcame the accumulated median.
+The distance between accumulated 3rd quartile and accumulated median became greater than distance between accumulated 1st quartile and accumulated median.
 All this indicates that these months had a high number of issues created in relation to the past.

 But from August of 2015 the pace of growth dropped.
-Now, we can note that the distance between cumulated 1st quartile and cumulated median becomes greater than distance between cumulated 3rd quartile and cumulated median.
-This invertion provocated the overlap between cumulated mean and median.
+Now, we can note that the distance between accumulated 1st quartile and accumulated median becomes greater than distance between accumulated 3rd quartile and accumulated median.
+This invertion provocated the overlap between accumulated mean and median.
 The stabilization of the growth also contributed to that.
 The average of growth pass to be only 10 monthly issues (from 70 to 80), approximately.